 Transactions in foreign currencies are initially recorded by the Company at their functional currency spot rates at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currency are translated at the functional currency spot rates of exchange at the reporting date.
 Exchange differences that arise on settlement of monetary items or on reporting at each balance sheet date are recognised as income or expenses in the period in which they arise.
 Non-monetary items which are carried at historical cost denominated in a foreign currency are reported using the exchange rates at the date of transaction.
 Non-monetary items measured at fair value in a foreign currency are translated using the exchange rates at the date when the fair value is determined.

-(k) Government grants/Incentives
+(k) Government grants/incentives

 Government grants/incentives are recognised where there is reasonable assurance that the grants/incentives will be received and all attached conditions will be complied with.
-When the grants/incentives relates to revenue, it is recognised in the Statement of Profit and Loss on a systematic basis over the periods to which they relate.
+When the grants/incentives relates to revenue, it is recognised in the Statement of Profit and Loss on a systematic basis over the periods to which it relate.
 When the grants/incentives relates to an asset, it is treated as deferred income and recognised in the Statement of Profit and Loss on a systematic basis over the useful life of the asset.

 (l) Income tax